ycpcs/cs320-spring2024/labs/lab03.md

 Now we will configure Eclipse to be able to directly access your GitHub repositories.
 Most (if not all) modern IDEs have functionality that allows a team of developers to share and develop code directly from the IDE through a remote code repository.
 Eclipse is one of those IDEs.
 It can be confusing to get set up and to use it correctly.

-You may also use the [GitHub Desktop Client](https://desktop.github.com) or the [Git-Tower Desktop Client](https://git-tower.com), both of which facilitate easy(er) access and use of Git version control in a team setting and are free to download and use.
+You and your team  may also use the [GitHub Desktop Client](https://desktop.github.com) or the [Git-Tower Desktop Client](https://git-tower.com), both of which facilitate easy(er) access and use of Git version control in a team setting and are free to download and use.
 They each operate separately from the IDE - so will require separate steps to manage the code in your repository AND develop and test the code in your IDE.
 That's not necessarily a bad thing, at this stage in the course.

 **Start Eclipse 2020-6**.
 Choose **Window &rarr; Preferences &rarr;** to open the preferences dialog.